nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 See Appendix A.4 for the reasoning behind not disclosing internal errors.

+## 10. Security Considerations

+This section describes anticipated attacks vectors and \(non-malicious\) situations that may threaten a node, and how they're mitigated.

+When a peer performs an action which is identified as a threat, nodes SHOULD immediately close the connection and inform the peer of the rule that was violated.
+That way the operator of the peer can identify what should be fixed on their node.
+However, when offences are repeated the node SHOULD apply "Three Strikes Out"; after 3 violations the node SHOULD deny further connections using the peer's certificate \(identified by certificate issuer DN and serial number\), until the ban is lifted by an operator.

+### 10.1 Denial of Service

+#### Threat: Memory Exhaustion due to Large Messages

+A \(malicious\) peer could exhaust the node's memory with \(many\) large network messages.

+Countermeasures:

+* Nodes MUST NOT accept incoming network messages larger than 512 kilobytes.
+* Nodes MUST NOT send network messages larger than 512 kilobytes.

+#### Threat: Resource Exhaustion through Connection Flooding

+Multiple peers might share the same IP address and certificate in clustering or cloud environments.
+However, it can also be used by attackers to trying to flood the node with a very large number of connections exhausting resources like file descriptors, connection pools or thread pools.

+Countermeasures:

+* Nodes SHOULD limit the number of active connections from/to a single IP address \(e.g. 5 connections\).
+* Nodes SHOULD limit the number of active connections from/to a single certificate subject \(e.g. 5 connections\).

+#### Threat: Resource Exhaustion through Message Flooding

+A peer that floods the node with many messages threatens the stability of a node, and the network in general: resources for processing incoming messages often have hard limits in the form connection pools, thread pools or backlogs.

+Countermeasures:

+* Nodes SHOULD limit the number of network messages received from a peer to 5 per second.
+* Nodes SHOULD limit the number of network messages send to a peer to 5 per second.

+#### Threat: Uncontrolled DAG Growth

+A single peer or orchestrated group of peers can quickly produce many transactions, quickly growing the DAG.
+Since history must be retained to verify the DAG integrity in the future, it's desirable to limit the number of faulty transactions or transactions without a meaningful content.

+### 10.2 Data Manipulation

+#### Threat: Manipulating Transaction Content

+By altering a transaction's content when responding to a payload query an attacker can hamper nodes or even steal identities \(e.g. DIDs\).

+Countermeasures:

+* Nodes MUST verify the payload hash when receiving transaction content as specified by [RFC004 section 3.6 \(Signature and transaction content verification\)](rfc004-verifiable-transactional-graph.md)

 ## Appendix A: Design decisions

 ### A.1 IBLT parameters